Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 ✓ One and Done

-MTC Screens' proprietary anti-delamination bonding is a permanent fix — not a rebond of the old parts.
-Their upgraded components are designed to outlast the original OEM assembly in marine conditions.
-Rated 5.0/5 across 200+ customer reviews.
+MTC Screens' proprietary anti-delamination bonding is a permanent fix — not a rebond of old parts.
+New components only.
+Their upgraded design has been tested for years in direct sunlight to ensure it won't fail the same way.
+Rated 5.0/5 across 200+ verified customer reviews.

 Don't Let a Small Bubble Become an $11,000 Problem

-MTC Screens is the go-to repair specialist for Yamaha Connext delamination.
-Fast turnaround, fraction of the dealer cost, and an improved screen that won't delaminate again.
+MTC Screens is the specialist for Yamaha Connext delamination repair.
+Fast turnaround, a fraction of the dealer cost, and an upgraded screen that won't delaminate again.

 How to Protect Your Screen Going Forward